pcauanobre/pcauanobre/README.md

-# Hi folks
+# Hi folks,

-My name is Pedro Cauã.
-I am currently studying **Systems Analysis and Development** at UNIFOR and working at a sublimation company, where I implemented several automations to improve production efficiency.
+I'm Pedro Cauã and I am currently studying **Systems Analysis and Development** at UNIFOR and working at a sublimation company, where I implemented several automations to improve production efficiency.

 ## What I'm Learning